MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-basic-concepts.md

 ## A dashboard in My workspace

-We've covered workspaces and building blocks.
+We've covered workspaces, apps, and building blocks.
 Let's bring it together and review the pieces that make up the dashboard experience in the Power BI service.

 :::image type="content" source="media/service-basic-concepts/power-bi-dashboard-identifier.png" lightbox="media/service-basic-concepts/power-bi-dashboard-identifier.png" alt-text="Screenshot of the Power BI service in a browser showing numbered features listed below.":::

 ### 1. **Navigation pane**

-Use the nav pane to locate and move between your workspaces and the Power BI building blocks: dashboards, reports, workbooks, and datasets.
+Use the nav pane to locate and move between your workspaces and the Power BI building blocks: dashboards, reports, apps, workbooks, and datasets.

   :::image type="content" source="media/service-basic-concepts/power-bi-navigation-new.png" alt-text="Screenshot of Power BI service navigation pane.":::